kleinerman/dobie/docs/front_end_specs.rst

 With the following screen, the user will be able to view the visitors that are at this moment in the building.
 Also, it will be possible to remove a visitor from the system.

 .. image:: images_front_end_specs/view_remove_visitor.png

+To get a list of visitors, the following POST method should be sent to the server